SystemsApproach/sdn/arch.rst

 the outside world (e.g., upstream metro/core routers), in which case it uses standard BGP (as implemented by the open source Quagga server).
-This is actually a common feature of SDN environments: they can avoid traditional routing protocols internally, or in a greenfield, but interaction with the outside world still requires them.
+This is actually a common feature of SDN environments: they avoid traditional routing protocols internally, or in a greenfield, but interaction with the outside world still requires them.

 .. _fig-trellis:
 .. figure:: figures/Slide9.png